tonykim925/personalweb-5fa1e/src/pages/index.md

           **Proficiency in R & SPSS; base knowledge  in SQL**
       - title: Extensive Knowledge of HR Functions
         content: >+
-          My master's program in Industrial-Organizational Psychology provided training in the following areas: learning & development, recruitment & selection, performance appraisal, leadership, organizational culture,
+          As a graduate of San Francisco State University's Industrial-Organizational Psychology Program: I have recieved training on the following areas: learning & development, recruitment & selection, performance appraisal, leadership, organizational culture,
-          and employee well-being, This knowledge is compounded through various research consulting projects  at the Interdisciplinary Center for Healthy Workplaces.
+          and employee well-being.

       - title: Survey Creation & Analysis